 - Taking higher than prescribed doses in order to get high

 - Combining methadone with heroin for an intense high

-- Needing to take higher than prescribed doses in order to manage heroin withdrawal symptoms because the body has built up a tolerance to methadone
+- Needing to take higher than prescribed doses in order to manage heroin withdrawal symptoms because the body has built up a tolerance

 How to Help Someone Beat Addiction

 If someone you love is addicted, going “cold turkey” is extremely difficult, both physically and psychologically.
 A supervised detox program can help manage a gradual reduction in methadone use.
 Typically, users decrease intake by 5mg per week.
 A daily maintenance dosage is usually around 40 mg; addicts may be using up to 100mg per day.
 Consequently, withdrawal and medical detox can be a slow process.
 However, this gradual withdrawal is essential to avoiding serious and potentially life-threatening side effects.

 Not Every Rehab is the Same

 Not every residential treatment center has a detox department staffed with medical professionals who can supervise the administration and withdrawal of methadone.
 When selecting a rehabilitation center for addiction, ask potential centers if a medical professional will be available to supervise the detox process.